Telephone Number Spoofing: Personal Injury Telephone Scams To Look Out For

 Clearly your number has been obtained from somewhere and that might have been as a misuse of data.

-For example, you might say the caller was from a certain number and said they worked for a certain business, but when you found that businesses’ number and called them they had no involvement or had a different contact number.
+For example, you might say the caller was from a certain number and said they worked for a certain business, but when you called that business they informed you that they had no involvement or had a different contact number.

 If spoofing occurred – you would also need to be clear if you contacted the business on the number showing on your phone and describe the feedback you received.

-Usually, in the footer of the businesses website you will find the regulator details.
+Usually, in the footer of the website of the respective business you will find the regulator details.

 Why do individuals and companies cold call or spoof?

 The companies that do this activity typically fall into one of a number of brackets:

 A telemarketing company from overseas, such as India or Pakistan

 Often call centres overseas will cold call a list of numbers in the UK.
 They work on the numbers game asking if you have had an accident and trying to seem like they are calling from a UK based number.

 They may well have chosen a reputable UK business to copy their number.
 This way when you check the number online you are fooled into believing they are reputable.